videojs/video.js/README.md

 ## Statement of individual contributions

 <Write what each group member did>
-I looked through the functions and found 2 similar ones to deal with.
+Hieu Nguyen Viet: I looked through the functions and found 2 similar ones to deal with.
 It was obvious what the problem was when the cases of pressing ESC and TAB was not covered.
 I took the previous tests that the owners made as examples and went along with it.
 I wrote down all the branches that was included in the code and created tests for each of those branch.